haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-over.md

 Any data that exports to the file becomes locked.
 The corresponding field in the Magento Admin becomes read-only.
 This ensures consistent configurations as you push the file across all environments.
 And every time you run this command, any new configurations are appended to your config.php file.
 If you need to modify or delete an existing configuration, you must edit the file manually.

 By using the `scd-dump` command, you can configure only the settings you want copied across all environments.
 After you merge the code, you can configure additional settings in Staging and Production.
-For sensitive configurations, you can also add those settings to environment variables.
-For example, you may want to add different PayPal merchant account credentials for Staging (sandbox) and Production (live).
+For sensitive configurations, you can also add those settings to environment variables. 例如， you may want to add different PayPal merchant account credentials for Staging (sandbox) and Production (live).

 If sensitive data is found in your configurations, it is generated as environment variables to `env.php`.
 This file remains in the environment and should not be added to your Git environment.